 Gustavo Alonso López is a North American flamenco guitarist located in Walla Walla, WA.
 His music is grounded in traditional flamenco and incorporates elements of jazz, classical, and world music.
 His fascination with music and the guitar began early, and he picked up the instrument in earnest at the age of 19.
 Starting on electric guitar, his focus switched to flamenco after a few years.
 His initial curiosity towards flamenco quickly became a full-fledged obsession, as he was enamored with the strength, depth, and complexity of the art form.

-In spring of 2014, Gustavo independently recorded Punto Lejano, his first full-length studio album, at Empty Sea Studios in Seattle, WA.
+Initially self-taught, Gustavo refined his playing with several of North America’s top players.
+In spring of 2014, he independently recorded Punto Lejano, a full-length studio album, at Empty Sea Studios in Seattle, WA.
 The album was performed by a 6-piece, instrumental ensemble and consists of four long-form pieces.

-In addition to his love of flamenco, Gustavo is a fan of jazz, classical, rock, various forms of world music, and enjoys playing with artists from these different traditions.
-He was born and raised in Twin Falls, Idaho, and spent the last ten years in Seattle before moving to Spain in 2017.
-He has also lived in Las Vegas, NV; Turin, Italy; St. Louis, MO; Barcelona, Spain; and Buenos Aires, Argentina.
-Gustavo holds undergraduate and graduate degrees in architecture.
-He is a registered architect in Washington State, and was employed by LMN Architects in Seattle prior to receiving his musical research fellowship.
+Gustavo’s main musical references include Paco de Lucía, Pepe Habichuela, Manolo Sanlúcar, Tomatito, Sabicas, Rafael Riqueni, and Miguel Ángel Cortés.
+In addition to his love of flamenco, he is a fan of jazz, classical, rock, and world music.
+He enjoys playing with artists from these different traditions.
+Born and raised in Twin Falls, ID, he has lived many places throughout the United States and abroad.
+Las Vegas, NV; Turin, Italy; St. Louis, MO; Barcelona, Spain; Buenos Aires, Argentina; Seattle, WA; Sevilla, Spain; and Austin, TX, have all been called home at one time or another.
+Gustavo also holds undergraduate and graduate degrees in architecture.
+He is a registered architect in Texas and Washington State, and continues his work as an architect as well.